tealsnow/comtag/README.md

 ## About

 This is a little cli program to find a list all **com**ment-**tag**s within a set of files and present them in an easily readable manor.
-Simular to the todo tool within jetbrains editors.
+Similar to the todo tool within JetBrains editors.
 A list of files and their 'todo's.
 This is a little more general.

 ## Usage